As a main rule, a fee is charged for a change of name.

 If the child is 12-17 years old, he/she must co-sign the application.

-Once the child's new name has been registered in the CPR, the custodial parent(s) will receive a receipt and a certificate of personal data by post.
+Once the child's new name has been registered in the CPR register, the custodial parent(s) will receive a confirmation and a Certificate of Personal Data by post.

 > Find your child's local registrar